Skip to main content

 Mulga Rock Project (100% DYL)

-The Project consists of two separate mining areas over a total length of 30km, with individual deposits ranging in length from 1km to 8km.
+Mulga Rock consists of two separate mining areas over a total length of 30 km, with individual deposits ranging in length from 1 km to 8 km.
 The Mulga Rock East mining centre comprises the Ambassador and Princess deposits and the Mulga Rock West mining centre comprises the Shogun and Emperor deposits.

-Mulga Rock is an advanced Project with a revised Definitive Feasibility Study (DFS) underway, to optimise project parameters to include critical mineral recovery optimisation work, detailed resource definition drilling and mining studies.
+Mulga Rock is an advanced project with a revised Definitive Feasibility Study (DFS) set to commence in Q2 2024, to optimise project parameters to include critical mineral recovery optimisation work, detailed resource definition drilling and mining studies.

 Click here for Approvals and Compliance documents for the Mulga Rock Project.